 To create the new user click the Add button.
 You should see a new user object in the user folder.

 Zope User accounts defined in the “stock” user folder implementation do not support additional properties like email addresses and phone numbers.
-For support of properties like these, you will have to use external User products like the CMF Membership Component (in the CMF).
+For support of properties like these, you will have to use external User products like the Pluggable Auth Service

 Users can not be copied and pasted between User Folders.
 The facility does not exist to perform this.